 Day-to-day working at the affiliate site.
-During this period, the college has advised the OSV to use their discretion when assigning cases for students to participate in or investigate further.
+During this period, the U of A CVM has advised the OSV to use their discretion when assigning cases for students to participate in or investigate further.
 Students are expected to actively participate in day-to-day case management and general care duties.
 Students should actively review information relevant to the cases they have or will see and use all available resources in acquisition of knowledge relevant to case management (including previous coursework, prework, library resources and other sources provided by or discussed with the OSV).

-Students are strongly encouraged to seek continuous feedback.
-During week two the opportunity for a formative ITER is available to request documented feedback from the OSV.
+Students are strongly encouraged to seek continuous verbal feedback throughout the rotation.
+During week two of the rotation, the opportunity for a formative In-Training Evaluation Report (ITER) is available to request documented feedback from the OSV.

-As opportunities arise during cases, students should work with their OSV to request and perform all ongoing clinical year and rotation-specific assessments (i.e. Entrustable Professional Activities (EPAs), medical notes, self reflections, etc.)
+As opportunities arise during cases, students should work with their OSV to request and perform all ongoing clinical year and rotation-specific assessments (i.e. Entrustable Professional Activities (EPAs), medical notes, self-reflections, etc.)